damiendykman/java-code-analyzer/languageserver/README.md

   - stop once leaf has been found

 ##### 3. Avoid AST traversing
-Instead of traversing the AST tree for each location, a Binary Search Tree could be built intially.
+Instead of traversing the AST tree for each location, a Binary Search Tree could be built initially.
 This would allow efficient access to entity information for each given location.